10 Wedding Details You Shouldn’t Forget About

 8. Guest Transportation - Do your wedding guests have transportation?
 This one is a little tricky right now, as traditional wedding transportation options like mini-buses and limos don't feel quite as safe as they used to.
 In some states, they may not be available at all.
 Arrange transportation for members of the wedding party if necessary, but encourage your other guests to make their own plans for transportation if possible.

-9. Write a "Do Not Play" List - Music for the reception is a crucial wedding detail!
+9. Write a "Do Not Play" List - Music for the wedding reception is a crucial wedding detail!
 Chances are you've picked a song for your first dance and made a few requests for the DJ.
 But have you told them about the songs you don't want to hear?
 Do you loathe the chicken dance?
 Abhor the electric slide?
 Don’t want Grandma to be uncomfortable with suggestive lyrics?
 You might regret it if you don't mention these aversions to your DJ!

 10. Drink Some Water - Your wedding day will be a whirlwind, so remember to stay hydrated.
 If you're not too nervous, try to fill up that belly too.
 It's easy to get so caught up in everything going on around you that you forget to take care of your own basic needs.
 Don't forget it's your day - and you don’t want to start feeling faint because no one thought to save you a plate.
 You can ask the coordinators to make sure there’s time for you both to have a minute to eat amidst all the picture taking and greeting of guests.